 Well, let’s start with the similarities.
 Both butcher and steak papers have something called “sizing” added, which is basically a treatment that dictates the wet strength of the paper, which as the name suggests, is what keeps it from falling apart when it gets wet.
 Neither of them have wax coating, it’s an internal treatment to the product that, based on the formula, determines the moisture or vapor barrier of the paper.
 Butcher paper is designed for same day use – because you buy your piece of meat and carry it home, then discard the paper – so it’s more porous.
 The natural base sheets of most butcher paper in the US are made using only Southern Pine.
 Steak paper is made for retail display, and therefore is designed to be more robust, and not let as much air reach the product (because it discolors the meat).
 Steak paper is far denser than butcher, and is manufactured using more hardwood fibers which results in a more rigid product.

-Even if you can’t get your hands on the stuff Franklin uses, here are a couple of points to bear in mind when choosing paper:
+Here are a couple of points to bear in mind when choosing paper:

 Always use a food grade product.
 In America, the FDA approves certain papers as safe for direct food contact.
 Though you can technically use kraft or any cheaper paper, you have no idea what the composition of the paper is, or if there are certain chemicals used in the manufacturing which may be dangerous.
 Basically, there may be stuff in there that you just do not want touching your food.